Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

     <th> interrupt </th>
     <td> Spell </td>
     <td> Trap </td>
-    <td> monster </td>
+    <td> Monster </td>
   </tr>
 </table>

 ### Level 13 Ritual
-The 3 Ritual monsters are each Level 13 with 3000 ATK, sharing the following effect:
+The 3 Ritual Monsters are each Level 13 with 3000 ATK, sharing the following effect:

 > Must be Ritual Summoned by a ‘Darquess’ card.
 If this card is Ritual Summoned: You can Set 1 ‘Darquess’ Trap from your Deck.